Using a long stick

 The balance point will move depending on the relative weights and their positions out on the stick.

 The lighter weights need a longer length of stick to balance a heavier weight.
 The further out the mass is, the greater force it exerts (actually torque as the force is exerted on a rotating lever arm).
 The mass has more of an effect when it is further away (the torque is greater).

 Students can draw what they find in each case (see photo and attached worksheet).

 Using a ruler, and adding measuring

 Smaller scale, and can be made quantitative with the ruler markings.

 The same activity can be conducted with a ruler, and the markings used to record how far a mass is from the centre and how this affects the balance point.
 Graph the results and the points should make a straight line (though data will be more messy than this).
 To graph the data from multiple students on one graph, make sure they have the same sized play dough.

-Students can also use a pencil to make a see saw with a ruler, and balance different sized balls of play dough on each end.
-Encourage investigation with questions: How does moving the fulcrum change how they balance?
-Can a small ball lift a large ball?
+The fulcrum can be a pencil or short dowel.
+Find the balance point for different sized balls of play dough on each end.
+Younger students can use lego.
+Give a set of challenges (see photo) and/or Encourage investigation with questions: How does moving the fulcrum change how they balance?
+Can a small bael lift a large ball?
 How small can a small ball be to do this?
 Where does the fulcrum have to be to make them balance each other?